 More importantly, virtual site visits can be beneficial to you if you’re an event planner with a particular venue, such as a hotel or convention center.
 Further, it can be beneficial to your clients if they are going to be exploring your venue before moving forward with booking.

-What is a virtual site visit?
+What are virtual site visits?

 A virtual site visit allows for the ability to stay within the comfort of your home while being able to explore something on your internet-connected device.
 This concept has been around for a while and virtual tours make it possible to tour museums, national parks, and more without ever having to leave the house.